gabiseabra/styled-transition-group/README.md

 )
 ```

+### Attach transition props

 Styled component's `attr()` method can be used to attach transition props to a component.
+Other props are passed to the child component.

 ```jsx
 import transition from "styled-transition-group"